 Guided walks and tours between Passau and Vienna

-Here is a list of guided walks that can be joined by individual travelers.
-All the tours listed are operated in english, unless mentioned otherwise.
-We will expand the list once we come across additional walks.
-(Of course, feel free to inform us about available walking tours.)
+Here we list guided walks that can be joined by individual travellers.
+All the tours listed are operated in English, unless mentioned otherwise.
+(Please talk to us if you come across additional tours and offers.)

 Highly recommended is a visit to the former concentration camp near Mauthausen (video).
 Admission is free.
 Audio guides are available and provide detailed information in various languages (€3 per device, bring your passport or ID card as a deposit).
 Either cycle up to the visitor centre on the road (very steep!, <map link: visitor centre>) or leave your bicycle in the quarry and walk the quarry stairway up to the camp (<map link: quarry>, unfortunatelly currently closed).
 Alternatively, you may cycle the sligthly more gently detour to the visitor centre (<map link: detour>).